Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 The first series got the nod for Outstanding New Program at the 2019 Television Critics Association (TCA) Awards and, with Netflix giving the green light on a second series back in June, our advice is to put this at the top of your list right now.

 Originally broadcast way back in 2005 and based on true events occurring in Durham, North Carolina in 2001, The Staircase was the brainchild of Jean-Xavier de Lestrade.
-Thanks to his work documenting the events of the evening, the trial and its' aftermath, a new genre in TV – one that became known as true crime series – was born.
+Thanks to his work documenting the events of the trial and its aftermath, a new genre in TV – one that became known as true crime series – was born.
 If you liked Making a Murderer or Evil Genius, remember that Lestrade did it first with The Staircase.

 Essentially, there's the death of wealthy business exec Kathleen Peterson, at the bottom of the staircase in the family mansion.
 How she came to die at the bottom of the staircase is what everyone's trying to find out, but her writer husband is quickly believed to have been involved – an accusation he rigorously denies.
 It is hard to write much about The Staircase without including spoilers, so we'll stop there (but wait 'til they chuck the owl curve-ball, though.
 Just sayin').